ectrc/dishonored/readme.md

 ## What is next?
 Currently, I have no access to process event aka any function in-game.
 Traditional hooking does not work.
 I am going to have to figure out how to unwind the asm manually and capture the values.
 Once I have got this, I can then hook into internal game logic and anything can be achieved.
+I want to do this because looping through GObjects is kinda scummy and cheaty.